Kansas vs. Missouri College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Kansas Performance Insights

-- The Jayhawks' 102.9 points per 100 possessions on offense rank 48th in college basketball, and the 83.2 points they allow per 100 possessions rank 51st in college basketball.
+- The Jayhawks rank 48th in college basketball by averaging 102.9 points per 100 possessions on offense, and defensively are 51st in college basketball, allowing 83.2 points per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.